come2dark/middleware-node/README.md

 ## Creating BitPay Invoice

 BitPay expects an order to be sent using the following format.
 If your POS system has different fields, you will need to customize the mapping in the `invoice.js` file.

+Send a `POST` to your NodeJS server if you have any custom mappings, otherwise post to `https://<test.>bitpay.com/invoices`

 Below are example fields, our API can be reviewed at [bitpay.com/api](bitpay.com/api)

 ```
 {